schafezp/docs-1/docs/pages/snake-customization.md

 ---
 title: Customizing Your Snake
+subtitle: How to make your Battlesnake as unique as you!
 permalink: /snake-customization
 layout: page
 ---

+## Controlling the Appearance of your Battlesnake

+Your Battlesnake's appearance is decided in your response to the `/start`

-Make your snake unique by assigning it a color, head, and tail in your response to the Battlesnake API's `start` request.
+Make your snake unique by assigning it a color, head, and tail in your response to the [Battlesnake API Start Request](/snake-api#tag/endpoints/paths/~1start/post).
+Your response can select a `headType` and `tailType` style, as well as choose a `color` for your Battlesnake.

-### A response to start with these specifications:
+#### Example Start Request Response

 ```
 {